 - are taking certain types of cancer medicines

-Your GP may refer you to a rheumatologist (a doctor specialising in conditions that affect the joints) for further tests.
+Your doctor may refer you to a rheumatologist (a doctor specialising in conditions that affect the joints) for further tests.

 Your doctor may remove some fluid from your swollen joint with a needle.
 This usually causes no more discomfort than a blood test.
 If uric acid crystals can be seen in the fluid under a microscope, you have gout.
 If calcium crystals are seen, you have a similar condition called pseudogout.
 The crystals formed when you have pseudogout are made of a calcium salt called calcium pyrophosphate.
-See our frequently asked questions for more information.
-You may need to have an X-ray of your joint in order to rule out other conditions and to find out if any damage has occurred, but this isn’t used to diagnose gout.
+You may need to have an X-ray of your joint in order to rule out other conditions and to find out if any damage has occurred, but this isn't used to diagnose gout.

 You will usually have symptoms of gout for up to two weeks and then they will go away, even without treatment.
 You may only have one episode of gout in your lifetime, but it might return.
 If you have no treatment to prevent gout, the risk of it returning within three years is over eight in 10.
 If you don't have treatment, having gout may become more frequent and last for longer.

 There are a number of steps you can take to reduce the pain and swelling from having gout.

 - Raise and rest your joint.
 Don't do any vigorous physical activity.
 Rarely, your doctor may give you a splint to wear to stop you moving your joint.

 - Keep your joint cool and don't cover it.
 Ice the affected joint using an ice pack or ice wrapped in a towel for about 20 minutes at a time to reduce swelling and bruising.
 Don't apply ice directly to your skin as it can damage it.
 If you need to repeat this, let your joint return to its normal temperature first.